Offices worldwide

 Investment in a Public Benefit Project of at least $250,000

+The applicant contributes to a social or infrastructural project approved by the government.
 Public Benefit Projects aim to provide jobs for locals and facilitate the implementation of projects that include the development of technology and increasing economic potential.
+The investment sum doesn’t depend on the number of applicants and remains flat.

 Additional expenses

-St Kitts and Nevis citizenship by investment offers is designed for financially secure applicants who meet specific eligibility criteria, can include close family members in their application, and are prepared to provide a set of personal and financial documents to confirm their suitability.
+St Kitts and Nevis citizenship by investment is designed for financially secure applicants who meet specific eligibility criteria, can include close family members in their application, and are prepared to provide a set of personal and financial documents to confirm their suitability.

 Eligibility criteria